Top 5 FAQ’s

 2. What types of workshops do you offer?

-Depending on what suits your group, we can teach you to fold and decorate one (or a combination) of the following origami designs:
+Our workshops teach you to fold and decorate one (or a combination) of the following origami designs depending on the theme of the workshop:

 -Self-love envelope